26 Jan How Salmon and Steelhead Spawn

 Some fish are catadromous (opposite of anadromous).
 This means that they are born in salt water and migrate up rivers to feed as part of their life cycle.
 A classic example of this type fish would be the American eels common to North American Rivers.
 Eels and lamprey will often attach themselves to the sides of migrating salmon and trout to “hitchhike” a ride up river.

-There are several types of salmon in the world, and five of these are specific to the North American continent.
-These are the king, silver, sockeye, chum and pink salmon (ordered largest to smallest).
+There are several types of salmon in the world, and five of these are specific to the North American continent and might be seen when you are Alaska salmon fishing.
+These are the king salmon, silver, sockeye, chum and pink salmon (ordered largest to smallest).
 All pacific salmon die after spawning.
 Atlantic salmon may survive spawning and return to the ocean to continue growth and spawn a second or third time.
 One Pacific salmonid can survive an anadromous life in the ocean to spawn more than once, and that is the steelhead, or rainbow trout indigenous to the North American continent.
 The life cycle of the steelhead is nearly identical to that of the Atlantic salmon.
 Cutthroat trout, brown trout, dolly varden and several other species of trout and char are also capable of surviving an anadromous spawning journey.

 Pacific salmon are unique in that spawning is the last act of their life cycle.
 One of the most remarkable things about salmon is how they manage to find their natal stream after spending years in the ocean migrating for thousands of miles.
 Some studies have indicated that smell is a factor that enables a salmon to hone into the stream it was born in.
 Other studies indicate that the brain of the salmon is sensitive to the magnetic field of the earth and that this may be a factor in the homing instinct.
 Regardless of the mechanism that enables a salmon to do this, their ability to find the origin of their birth after migrating thousands of miles from home is truly a remarkable feat.